-Based on this information, and your dog's medical history, your veterinarian will diagnose your dog.
+Based on this information and your dog's medical history, your veterinarian will diagnose your dog.

 Adult Heartworms: If your dog has adult worms, the baby worms must be treated first.
-Your veterinarian will recommend 1 to 3 months of a preventive treatment before treating the adult worms.
+Your veterinarian will recommend 1 to 3 months of preventive treatment before treating the adult worms.

 Once the baby worms are gone, your veterinarian will most likely prescribe three doses of ImmiticideTM.

-Extremely serious heartworm cases may require surgical removal of the worms.
+Severe heartworm cases may require surgical removal of the worms.

 Most veterinarians recommend: